meshpro/pyfvm/README.md

 #### Linear equation systems

-PyFVM works by specifying the residuals, so for solving Poisson's equation with Dirichlet boundary conditions, simply do
+pyfvm works by specifying the residuals, so for solving Poisson's equation with Dirichlet boundary conditions, simply do
 ```python,test
 import pyfvm